Wondering what the best things to do in Pokhara are? Here are our picks!

 Gupteshwor Mahadev Cave

 Directly across the street from Devis Falls is the Gupteshwor Mahadev Cave.
 Walk through a mini market where you can by touristy gifts and find the grand entrance to the underground cave.
-As you descend down the stairs you will first enter an underground temple, here photography is forbidden.
+As you descend down the stairs you will first enter an underground temple.
+Photography is forbidden here.

 Continue along to the large opening and photos are permitted once again.
 Go down the steep and narrow stairs to see that the cave leads to an underground river where you can catch a peek of Devis Falls flowing directly into it!
 This was a pleasant surprise for us as we had no idea this was where the falls lead to.